For founders

 • News manager.
 Unless your product is niche content, the news scout pipeline is for someone else.
 Skip.

 • Whiteboards.
-Useful for occasional event-storming, but solo founders mostly think with code and prose, not stickies.
+Useful for occasional event-storming, but founders working alone mostly think with code and prose, not stickies.
 Open when you need it; ignore otherwise.

 What you replace